 Yes, Rob…shut up.

 Thanks for clearing up it’s Yelena Belova “Black Widow” and not Natasha Romanov, guys.
 It really boosts your credibility in the area of using fictional characters as a means to accuse an entertainment industry of sexism and destroying self-confidence.
-Don’t insult my intelligence – I know who the fuck it is; anyone who cares who it is knows who it is.
+Don’t insult my intelligence – I know who it is; anyone who cares who it is knows who it is.

 If you need to go see a “chiropracter” now, I’d suggest maybe stopping by an English class on your way, Macey.
 The picture is out of context, anyway, since you’re lying on the floor and Yelena is in the air.
 You know, the glaringly obvious thing that I guess I have to address here: